Restorative Narratives: Defining a new strength-based genre

 We came up with the term “Restorative Narrative” after reading Rachel Aviv’s December 2012 New Yorker story about how The Newtown Bee, a small community newspaper, was responding to the Newtown shooting.
 Curtiss Clark, the paper’s editor, really listened to what readers wanted during that time; he asked them questions and acted on their responses.
 He found himself thinking about the paper’s greater purpose and about ways in which the paper’s reporters could be supporters.

 “He didn’t care if national reporters thought that he lacked a ‘hard-ass clinical angle.’
 When he learned that a camera crew had rung the doorbell of parents who had just lost their child, he wrote a letter to the New England Newspaper and Press Association, urging the media to stop ‘invading the yards and space of grieving survivors.’
 Another resident implored him, ‘Do anything in your power to get these media people out.’
 In an editorial in a special edition of the Bee, published three days after the shooting, Clark counseled residents not to conform to the expectations of the ‘legions of journalists who had arrived in caravans of satellite trucks as if drawn by some dark star of calamity.”

 Clark’s response made us think about how often the media swoops in during a tragedy’s immediate aftermath.
 It’s understandable; they need to be there to inform the public about what happened.
 But the resulting coverage sometimes comes across as insensitive, and after awhile, these “what happened” stories can lead to despair.
 The persistent focus on death and devastation ignores the fact that there are stories of resilience and recovery to be told.

-If you’d like to find out more, or if you have feedback you’d like to share with us, please email ivoh Managing Director Mallary Tenore.
+If you’d like to find out more, or if you have feedback you’d like to share with us, please email ivoh Executive Director Mallary Tenore.
 To see additional examples of Restorative Narrative and learn more about our work around this genre, please visit this Web page.